The Lifespan of Cleaning Products

 Ammonia 5 years+

-• The product has separated
+• It has separated

 • Baking powder doesn’t fizz in hot water